-The Leica X Vario (Typ 107) and the Sony Cyber-shot DSC-RX1 are two digital cameras that were revealed to the public, respectively, in June 2013 and September 2012.
-Both the X Vario and the RX1 are fixed lens compact cameras that are based on an APS-C (X Vario) and a full frame sensor.
-The Leica has a resolution of 16.1 megapixel, whereas the Sony provides 24 MP.
+The Leica X Vario (Typ 107) and the Sony Cyber-shot DSC-RX1 are two digital cameras that were officially introduced, respectively, in June 2013 and September 2012.
+Both the X Vario and the RX1 are fixed lens compact cameras that are based on an APS-C (X Vario) and a full frame (RX1) sensor.
+The Leica has a resolution of 16.1 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1 is notably smaller (24 percent) than the Leica X Vario.
 Moreover, the RX1 is markedly lighter (29 percent) than the X Vario.
 In this context, it is worth noting that neither the X Vario nor the RX1 are weather-sealed.

 Concerning battery life, the X Vario gets 450 shots out of its BP-DC8 battery, while the RX1 can take 270 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX1 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.